 Talk less and listen more!
-Don’t end up detailing all about your experience, opinions and the organization at the cost of time limitations.
+Don’t end up detailing all about your experience, opinions, and the organization at the cost of time limitations.
 Let the candidate utilize the opportunity and share more about their professional endeavors.
-Interfere only if the candidate is deviating from the In addition to listening, pay attention to observation like dress code, posture, alertness, etc. You can proceed with providing insights about the company, your own management style.
+Interfere only if the candidate is deviating from the In addition to listening, pay attention to an observation like dress code, posture, alertness, etc. You can proceed with providing insights about the company, your own management style.

 Being humans, we can all do them as and when we come across any deal breakers.
-In this competitive job market, if you become too raucous about things that may not indicate about how your candidate will turn out to be, you might be falling into a trap.
+In this competitive job market, if you become too raucous about things that may not indicate how your candidate will turn out to be, you might be falling into a trap.
 Maybe you get a resume that may rock but you find a typo.
-This way, you might miss out a candidate that could have been perfect for the position.
+This way, you might miss out on a candidate that could have been perfect for the position.

 Have a consideration for “cultural fit” but don’t obsess over it.

 People focus way too much at this point these days.
-They look out for the ones who will be able to orient themselves with the culture of the organization.
+They lookout for the ones who will be able to orient themselves with the culture of the organization.
 But, taking this point too seriously can bring you losses.
 You need to think about your company’s work environment and the orientation of your candidate.
-Is your candidate a short term thinker or a long term planner?
+Is your candidate a short-term thinker or a long-term planner?
 Can he collaborate well in teams or is he an individual worker?
 And lots more.
 But, your perception of the disposition of your candidate will not indicate whether or not he/she will adapt to a culture that may be new.
 People can adapt but the real point you wanna know is, “Can they adjust?”

 Ask real questions

 You waste your time and breath asking silly questions like, “What are your weaknesses?” which may be equivalent to asking, “Lie to me.”
 You need to give them real problems and let them walk you through with a solution they perceive can solve the problem.
-Or, you may tell them some of the process your company uses and ask them to point out loopholes or inefficiencies in them.
+Or, you may tell them some of the processes your company uses and ask them to point out loopholes or inefficiencies in them.
 For the position of an executive, you may ask questions like, “Have you ever been in a position where you needed to influence other people who were not your direct reports for doing something, to persuade them?
 How did they do it?”

-To keep all the things in mind about a candidate can be a tough task.
+Keeping all the things in mind about a candidate can be a tough task.
 You can always take notes about how you feel about the candidate and various responses to various tests you put up for him/her.
 Taking good notes can help you review any candidate later on.
 If you are bad at this, you can always consider having a person in the room responsible for just the same.